the-this-pointer/glcd-font-calculator/ReadMe.md

 These are the remaining tasks I plan to do in my spare time:

 - Edit multiple characters simultaneously
-- Create chars from true-type fonts
+- Generate font characters to header file